 In my first post in this series, I talked about the dark side of perfectionism.
 If that sounds all too familiar, there is another way.
-While it can feel difficult to abandon perfectionism entirely, you can learn ways to loosen it’s grip, so that you can spend more time enjoying your life.
+While it can feel difficult to abandon perfectionism entirely, you can learn ways to loosen it’s grip, so that you can spend more time enjoying your business — and your life!

 - Perfectionism is rooted in fear.
 When you’re afraid of making mistakes, you stick to what is safe.
 You only take on something new when you know you can excel.
 You overdo everything for fear of making mistakes or being found out.

 - Perfectionism is a cover up.
 Underlying true perfectionism is usually a sense of insecurity.
 You’re trying to prove yourself as worthy to your parents, your colleagues, society in general, or to yourself.
 You feel this inner drive to strive to appear “good enough.”